 A photo of myself and my ever-faithful companion, Doris the Jack Russell.

-I can now confirm that nearly all stone built period properties in England were originally built using just earth and quicklime and then pointed with a simple mix of sand and quicklime.
+I can now confirm that nearly all stone-built period properties in England were originally constructed using mostly earth and quicklime and then pointed with a simple mix of sand and quicklime.

-I also mainly use quicklime because of research highlighted by organisations such as Historic England and SPAB.
+I use quicklime to achieve this unrivalled result because it looks great and also because of research highlighted by organisations such as Historic England and SPAB.

 https://historicengland.org.uk/research/current/conservation-research/materials-and-techniques/

 In short, when quicklime is used to make mortars for period properties it forms the most attractive, porous and flexible mortar.
-It's better than any natural hydraulic lime (NHL) or lime putty but it takes a lot more skill to mix, apply and finish.
+It's better than any natural hydraulic lime (NHL) or lime putty but it takes much more skill and knowledge to mix, apply and finish the product.

 When mixed with water or damp sand the quicklime starts to slake.
 The result of this exothermic reaction is that the mixture reaches boiling point and gives off steam.